...

 Yes.
 Ekim IT Solutions conducts HIPAA Security Risk Assessments for dental practices as part of our compliance support services.
 We serve practices across all 50 states remotely and provide on-site support in New England and New York.
 A risk assessment with Ekim produces documented findings, a prioritized remediation plan, and the documentation your practice needs to demonstrate compliance.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We provide the technical documentation your Security Risk Analysis requires so your practice is covered when it counts.